uabrc/uabrc.github.io/docs/workflow_solutions/using_conda.md

 - Repeatability: environments can be rebuilt using those same YAML files.
 Libraries are pre-built and stored on remote servers for download instead of being built on your local machine or on Cheaha, so two computers with the same operating system, requesting the same package version, will end up using the same executable.
 - Simplicity: dependency matrices are computed and solved by `conda`, and
 - Ubiquity: nearly all Python developers are aware of the usage of `conda`, especially in scientific research, so there are many resources available for learning how to use it, and what to do if something goes wrong.
+- Open-source: Does not include any proprietary packages, adhering strictly to open-source principles.

 `conda` can also install `pip` and record which `pip` packages are installed, so `conda` can do everything Pip can, and more.